gfagerlind/jenkins-opinionated/README.md

 You can of course decide to split up the cake how ever you want.
 > *_NOTE:_* Current proposal to manage credentials implies multiple jobs for that)

+And no, `job-dsl` is not good enough - still too many jobs, still not good enough to ensure consistency between the running server and the configuration as code.

+On top of this put as little configuration in the jobs as well, for example avoid defining parameters and such as that also adds complexity and risks inconsistencies.

 ### Do not configure the jobs in the GUI (nor anything else)
 This goes without saying.
 Jenkins is very easy to mess up by allowing any kind of important configuration.

+This means that you can with relative confidence get jenkins back up in a short time after a data storage crash or after a major version lift.
 ### Put the "configuration as code" together with the source code of the product
 This is why this example uses as little [JCasC](jenkins_server_bootstrap/jenkins.yaml) as possible - its a means to an end.

+>*__NOTE__* The jenkins_server_bootstrap would *not* be in the source code repo in this example - since it will not stay consistent with the running server.

 The idea is that all the features are created and defined by the development community, you can as a developer, in this system create your own new "gocd" or "zuul", test it and deploy it just like any regular product change.

+If you instead take the segregation approach the tendency is that you will split the community, in a way that does not benefit value flow.

 ### Hand over "emergency valve" functions, like priority etc to the development community
 In these examples you can quite easily put your own change set on higher priority up until merge, if you want, etc - this is a good thing.
 Either trust, or fix, your community.

+Though what is important when using these "emergency valve" is to assure that there is a paper trail, this is part of why you want to have it established and shared before it is needed, otherwise there is a tendency for panic solutions which may or may not have paper trails.

+And of course the paper trail is not to put blame, but to be able to figure out what actions where taken and to be able to analyze the consequences.

 ### Do not share resources between communities
 Avoid sharing resources across communities.
 The definition of a community is a set of people with a shared goal, shared priorities and a shared timeline.

+It is easy to just state _*we are now a community together*_, but if it's not true, you will have conflicts over and suboptimal use of the shared resources.

 ## So - what are the features?